Manishearth/manishearth.github.io/source/drafts/diplomat.md

 When we were getting started, I performed [an investigation][tooling-investigation] of the available tooling at the time, and arrived at the conclusion that none of the existing tools served our use case: a library in Rust wishing to expose an API to multiple languages.
 Some of these tools answered part of the story but would need to be stitched together with other work.
 I also wrote down a design for my "pie in the sky FFI tool" that I figured would be too much of a yak shave to build, but would fill this gap in the Rust FFI tooling ecosystem I have felt for a long time.
 In the meantime, we stuck to manually written C bindings as we were still figuring stuff out.

-One of the core reasons the existing FFI tools didn't work was that they weren't "unidirectional", they were "bidirectional", or "unidirectional" in the opposite direction.
+One of the core reasons the existing FFI tools didn't work was that they weren't "unidirectional", they were "bidirectional", or "unidirectional" but going in the opposite direction[^opposite].

 {% discussion pion-confused %}